feast-dev/feast/CONTRIBUTING.md

   * Setup your service account and project using steps 1-5 [here](https://codelabs.developers.google.com/codelabs/cloud-bigquery-python#0).
     * Remember to save your `PROJECT_ID` and your `key.json`.
 These will be your secrets that you will need to configure in Github actions.
 Namely, `secrets.GCP_PROJECT_ID` and `secrets.GCP_SA_KEY`.
 The `GCP_SA_KEY` value is the contents of your `key.json` file.
   * Follow these [instructions](https://cloud.google.com/storage/docs/creating-buckets) in your project to create a bucket for running GCP tests and remember to save the bucket name.
+    * Make sure to add the service account email that you created in the previous step to the users that can access your bucket.
+Then, make sure to give the account the correct access roles, namely `objectCreator`, `objectViewer`, `objectAdmin`, and `admin`, so that your tests can use the bucket.
 3. Install the [Cloud SDK](https://cloud.google.com/sdk/docs/install).
 4. Login to gcloud if you haven't already:
   ```